 Don’t block vents in walls or windows.

 Try to maintain a steady temperature in the house throughout the day and night.
 Many of us turn off the heating overnight but as air cools down its ability to hold moisture is reduced.
 That moisture is then deposited on the coldest surfaces around the house, usually as condensation on windows.

-Condensation on the window pane is not necessarily because of a problem with the windows but more usually because of the home environment and lifestyle.
-There is nothing short of upgrading the glass to high performance or indeed replacing the whole window that will reduce condensation build up as much as some simple changes that you can make to reduce the problem.
+Condensation on the window pane is not usually caused by a problem with your windows.
+It is more often a result of the home environment and lifestyle.
+While you could upgrade the glass to high performance or indeed replace the whole window, there are much easier ways to reduce condensation build.
+You can make simple changes that will reduce the problem.
 Unless you are willing to spend substantial sums of money on window upgrades, you should first try making the few small changes mentioned above and see what improvement you can achieve without spending a penny.